berkmancenter/lumendatabase/README.md

 ========

-The `/blog_entries` page contains a google custom search engine that's supposed to search the chillingeffects blog.
-To enable, create a custom search engine [here](https://www.google.com/cse/create/new) restricted to the path the blog lives at, for instance `http://www.chillingeffects.org/blog_entries/*`.
+The `/blog_entries` page contains a google custom search engine that's supposed to search the Lumen blog.
+To enable, create a custom search engine [here](https://www.google.com/cse/create/new) restricted to the path the blog lives at, for instance `http://www.lumendatabase.org/blog_entries/*`.
 Extract the "cx" id from the javascript embed code and put it in the `GOOGLE_CUSTOM_BLOG_SEARCH_ID` environment variable.
 The blog search will appear after this variable has been configured.